xero/evangelion.nvim/README.md

 this theme is built with `lush.nvim`, so customizations are quite easy.

-open [lush_theme/evangelion.lua](lush_theme/evangelion.lua) and execute `:Lushify`. then adjust colors in [lua/evangelion/unit01.lua]([lua/evangelion/unit01.lua) to suit your taste with real-time feedback. for the best experience, i suggest disabling LSP and enabeling a colorizer like [nvim-highlight-colors](https://github.com/brenoprata10/nvim-highlight-colors) or [NvChad-colorizer](https://github.com/NvChad/nvim-colorizer.lua).
+open [lush_theme/evangelion.lua](lush_theme/evangelion.lua) and execute `:Lushify`. then adjust the colors to suit your taste with real-time feedback. for the best experience, i suggest enabeling a colorizer like [nvim-highlight-colors](https://github.com/brenoprata10/nvim-highlight-colors) or [NvChad-colorizer](https://github.com/NvChad/nvim-colorizer.lua).

 lots more details on using `lush` in their repo: [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim).